AppleGamer22/scr-cli/README.md

 5. Puppeteer loads all available files and their URLs.
 6. The program downloads the files to the current codebase directory.
 7. The bot browser is closed.
+# Please Make Sure That:
+- The correct Instagram credentials are entered.
+- The network is not too crowded.